What does it look like?

 - make your asthma worse if you have it

-- give you lung cancer
+- increase the risk of lung cancer

 - increase your heart rate and affect your blood pressure, which makes it particularly harmful for people with heart disease